Xenon-Bot/discord.club/README.md

   - Save the file

 - Open the cmd, navigate in the directory of the website and run the following commands:
-  - `python -m pip install requirements.txt`
+  - `python -m pip install -r requirements.txt`

 - Run the web.py file with the `python web.py` command.